yhangang/lapras/README.md

-Lapras is developed to facilitate the dichotomy model development work.
+Lapras is developed to facilitate the model developing work.

 ## Usage
 Lapras is designed to develop standard scorecard model.
 It contains the main steps as follows: